zeyorama/libGeekMath/README.md

 # libGeekMath
-Math library for graphics engines.
+Math library for graphical usage.

 Renamed from libZeyoMath to libGeekMath 2015-03-09